-Liberalization of To what autout has fouries to do have liberalized?
-7.3 Liberalization of foreign trade To what extent has foreign trade been liberalized? - Quantify your information whenever possible (please consult, among other sources, the Trade Policy Reviews of the WTO on member states) and include the following criteria: conditions, tariff and non-tariff measures for market access import licensing and customs valuation export subsidies and "countervailing duties" on allegedly subsidized imports import quotas and export limitations contingency trade barriers (anti-dumping procedures, "safeguards" - restrictions of imports to protect a specific domestic industry from serious injury) • replacement of non-tariff with tariff measures information on the country's participation in the WTO Foreign trade is widely liberalized, with uniform, low tariffs and few non-tariff barriers.
+7.3 Liberalization of To what extent has foreign trade been liberalized? foreign trade Quantify your information whenever possible and include the following: conditions, tariff and non-tariff measures for market access import licensing and customs valuation export subsidies and "countervailing duties" on allegedly subsidized imports import quotas and export limitations contingency trade barriers (anti-dumping procedures, "safeguards" - restrictions of imports to protect a specific domestic industry from serious injury) replacement of non-tariff with tariff measures information on the country's participation in the WTO Foreign trade is widely liberalized, with uniform, low tariffs and few non-tariff barriers.
 9 Foreign trade is liberalized in principle, but significant exceptions remain, including differentiated tariffs and privileged treatment for domestic sectors or industries.
-6 Earning trade follows non-discrimination principles in form, but is significantly distorted by state Foreign trade follows non-discrimination principles in form, but is significantly distorted by state interference, special rules, tariff and non-tariff barriers, etc. The economy is integrated selectively into the world market.
-2 Foreign trade is largely state-supervised or controlled.
+Foreign trade follows non-discrimination principles in form, but is significantly distorted by state interference, special rules, tariff and non-tariff barriers, etc. The economy is integrated selectively into the world market.
+Foreign trade is largely state-supervised or controlled.
 The economy is decoupled from the world market.
 7.4 Banking system To what extent have a solid banking system and a functioning capital market been established?
 International standards of banking systems are defined by the Basel Accords (www.bis.org).
-These standards require banks to hold a minimum share of capital equity in relation to their assets and to the risk the bank exposes itself to through its lending and investment practices.
+These standards requir banks to hold a minimum share of capital equity in relation to their assets and to the risk the bank exposes itself t through its lending and investment practices.
 They also demand that banks undergo a supervisory review process, and that they disclose information about their economic activities.

 A solid capital market is characterized by a past record of low shares of nonperforming loans, prudential requirements for bank transactions in foreign currency, enforcement of rules on disclosure, independence of financial regulators and hard budget constraints between companies, banks and the public sector.

-Note: Please make sure to provide information on capital-adequacy ratios, disclosure rules, supervision, share of non- performing loans and hard budget constraints.
-You should also elaborate on reforms in the financial sector, especially in reaction to the recent global financial crisis.
-Quantitative Reference Indicators: Bank capital to assets ratio \cdot Bank nonperforming loans The banking system is solid and oriented toward international standards with functional banking supervision and minimum capital equity requirements.
+Note: Please make sure you provide information on capital-adequacy ratios, disclosure rules, supervision, share of non-performing loans and hard budget constraints.
+You should also elaborate on reforms in the financial sector.

+Quantitative Reference Indicators: Bank capital to assets ratio · Bank nonperforming loans

+The banking system is solid and oriented toward international standards with functional banking supervision and minimum capital equity requirements.
 Capital markets are open to domestic and foreign capital with sufficient resilience to cope with sudden stops and capital flow reversals.

 The banking system and capital market are differentiated and oriented in principle to international standards.
 However, there is a de facto lack of supervision, which contributes to increased vulnerability to sudden stops and capital flow reversals.

 The banking system and capital market are poorly differentiated; regulation and supervision requirements are inadequate.